Fr. Dwight Longenecker's Letters on Liturgy

 We should not judge according to the music we happen to like or dislike, nor should we judge solely on external things like vestments, candles, architecture, or art.
 We are not judging the worthiness of the worship according to our particular tastes, culture, or ethnicity.
 We judge according to the liturgy’s focus on the passion and resurrection of the Lord-which lies at the heart of the Eucharistic sacrifice.
 The externals either help achieve that focus or hinder it.

 This makes sense because Fr.
-Dwight Longnecker prescribes the medicine of beauty to further bring the unexplainable mystery that is the Ordinary Form into the hermeneutic of continuity.
-The beauty that is demonstrated in the Extraordinary Form is the beauty and glorification of God that moved the saints and martyrs to give themselves to Christ.
+Dwight Longenecker prescribes the medicine of beauty to further bring the unexplainable mystery that is the Novus Ordo into the hermeneutic of continuity.
+The beauty that is demonstrated in the Traditional Latin Mass is the beauty and glorification of God that moved the saints and martyrs to give themselves to Christ.

 My favorite quote which highlights this is,